NekruzRabiev/demo-springbooot-project/README.txt

 This tells the app that we are using JPA repositories defined in the given package.
 The package name is read from the application.properties file.

-spring.data.jpa.repository.packages=com.luv2code.springboot.thymeleafdemo.dao
+spring.data.jpa.repository.packages=com.project.dao

-In this case, the package name is: com.luv2code.springboot.thymeleafdemo.dao, so Spring Data JPA will scan for JPA repositories in this package.
+In this case, the package name is: com.project.dao, so Spring Data JPA will scan for JPA repositories in this package.
 Spring Data JPA makes use of a entity manager factory bean and transacation manager.
 By default it will use a bean named, "entityManagerFactory".
 We manually configure this bean in this class.
 Also, by default, Spring Data JPA will use a bean named "transactionManager".
 The "transactionManager" bean is autoconfigured by Spring Boot.

 b.
 Configure application DataSource